wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/azure-cli-arm-commands.md

 **Commands to manage load balancer inbound NAT rules**

 	network lb inbound-nat-rule create [options] <resource-group> <lb-name> <name>
-Creates a inbound NAT rule for load balancer.
+Creates an inbound NAT rule for load balancer.

-In the example below we created a NAT rule from frontend IP (which was previously defined.
-See "azure network frontend-ip" command for more details) with a inbound listening port and outbound port which the load balancer will send the network traffic.
+In the following example  we created a NAT rule from frontend IP (which was previously defined using the "azure network frontend-ip" command) with an inbound listening port and outbound port that the load balancer uses to send the network traffic.

 	azure network lb inbound-nat-rule create -g myresourcegroup -l mylb -n myinboundnat -p tcp -f 80 -b 8080 -i myfrontendip